gabeshaughnessy/chores/README.md

 Chores can be organized by day and repeat daily, weekly, monthly and yearly.
 Chores can be given points.
 You can add chores from the front end, '+' with options to give it a title, description and tag it.
-Chore dashboard gives you a high-level overview with tabbed sections for users, as well as taxonomy navigation and a view of chore completion status.
+Choreboard gives you a high-level overview with tabbed sections for users, as well as taxonomy navigation and a view of chore completion status.
 Meant to be displayed on a tablet or tv screen in a central location.

+Choreboards can be themed and even customized.
+Fun animations and easy-to-use interface make it a pleasure for kids and adults to complete their chores, earn points and cash in on their rewards!

 ### Actions
 User